matteosilv/go-serverless-demo/README.md

 # Golang serverless demo

-A demo of a servless application backed by an [AWS Lambda](https://aws.amazon.com/it/lambda/) function written in Go.
+A demo of a serverless application backed by an [AWS Lambda](https://aws.amazon.com/it/lambda/) function written in Go.

-The **Tasks** lambda function consist of two endpoints:
+The **Tasks** lambda function consists of two endpoints:

 - **GET**: list created tasks
-- **POST**: create a new tasks
+- **POST**: create new tasks

 An example of task record is: